Tree-mendous ride: Wooden Citroen 2CV sells for 210,000 euros

 The car, in full working order and registered in France, beat expectations when it went under the hammer in the central town of Tours on Sunday.

-The 2CV, with a body hand crafted out of wood but displaying the same famous curves as the post-war French classic, was snapped up by a Paris-based collector who owns a museum of vintage fairground attractions.
+The body of the 2CV was hand-crafted out of wood with the same famous curves as the post-war French classic.

+It was snapped up by Paris-based collector Jean-Paul Favand, who owns a museum of vintage fairground attractions.

-"I'm having difficulty talking after this bet," buyer Jean-Paul Favand told AFP by telephone afterwards.
+"I'm having difficulty talking after this bet," Favand told AFP by telephone afterwards.

 Auctioneer Aymeric Rouillac declared the sale a record as he brought down the hammer.

-The vehicle's wings are made of walnut, its chassis is pear and apple tree wood, while carpenter Michel Robillard used cherry for the bonnet and boot.

-Robillard told AFP he spent five years and approximately 5,000 hours crafting the car, beginning in 2011.
+Robillard told AFP he spent five years and approximately 5,000 hours creating the car, beginning in 2011.

 "It's like my daughter," he said as he polished the vehicle before the auction.
 "I had three boys and this was my little daughter."